 This technique produced some decent results.
 The edge looks pretty clean.

-Frisket film is a low tack tape, so I burnished it very thoroughly before applying tape.
+Frisket film is a low tack tape, so I burnished it very thoroughly before applying ink.

 Note – I burnished ALL of the items I used for masks.

-Next, I applied some heat to activate the ink.
+Afterwards, I applied some heat to activate the ink.
+The images don’t look too bad.

-If using a mask, start each line on the mask and extend the line onto the wood.
+2) Start each ink line on the mask and extend the line onto the wood.
 This helps prevent excess ink from building up along the edges of the mask and seeping under it.

 MISCELLANEOUS

 Now for some oddball experiments.
 First, I tried to scrape away a seepage line.
-I didn’t get great results.
+That didn’t work very well.
+I was able scraping away some of the darkened ink.
+This might be a way to create fine line details.

 Next, I used an embossing tool to create some deep divots into the board.

-I repeated the design with a white colored pencil.
+I did the same thing with a white colored pencil.
+I’m using the Prismacolor brand of colored pencil.

 I let the ink dry, then I did my best to erase the charcoal and colored pencil.
-I didn’t videotape this step.
+I wasn’t able to remove all of the charcoal and colored pencil.
+I think the scorch marker ink bonded with them.

 ART PROJECT 1

-With lots of testing under my belt, I decided it was time to create some art.
+With all of that testing under my belt, I decided it was time to create some art.
 This mountain scene is my attempt to do that.

 It was at this point I realized I hadn’t tested the scorch marker with graphite.

-The upper left shows me inking over a pencil line.
+The upper left image in the composite shows me inking over a pencil line I had drawn on the board.

 Now that I knew the pencil wouldn’t pose a problem, so I continued with my artwork creation.
 I used an embossing tool to create divots into the sky.
 These divots will become distant stars.